tshepang/blog-movies/content/movies/recent movies 2010-07-26.rst

 master (the puppets being the murderer and the press), and the song accompanying that scene.

-A revisit of *Law Abiding Citizen* left a bitter taste in mouth, and none of the major performers helped.
-In fact, I was surprised by how bad Gerard Butler was.
-I must have been blinded by my love for him in *300*.

 There's gems here and there in the rather overrated *Annie Hall* (EG, when the protagonist speaks to strangers, and part of his character when he gets honest and straight-to-the-point).
 The movie however tends to